nikspyratos/toybox/README.md

 Due to [local issues with installing openswoole](https://github.com/FriendsOfPHP/pickle/issues/165#issuecomment-1694386076), the `.env.example` sets `OCTANE_SERVER=` to `roadrunner`.
 If you want to try and run swoole/openswoole locally on Mac, install `pickle` via brew and than run `pickle install openswoole`.

+To use Octane with Valet, you'll need to [proxy your Valet site to your octane port](https://laravel.com/docs/master/valet#proxying-services).

 ### Production

 This assumes you're starting from scratch on an unmanaged (no Forge/Ploi/Envoyer) Ubuntu server with an `ubuntu` user that has sudo access.